odoo/documentation/content/applications/websites/website/pages/seo.rst

   (1000 pages created per month)

 .. note::
-  The 404 page is a regular page, that you can edit like any other page in Odoo.
+  The 404 page is a regular page that you can edit like any other page in Odoo.
 That way, you can build a great 404 page to redirect to the top content of your website when visitors get lost in invalid URLs.